 2. Conflicts of Interest

-A “conflict of interest” exists when a person’s personal private interest interferes in any way – or even appears to interfere in any way – with the interests of the Company.
-All employees, officers and directors are expected to act in the best interests of the Company.
+A “conflict of interest” exists when a person’s personal or family interest interferes—or even appears to interfere—in any way with the interests of the Company.
+All employees, officers ,and directors are expected to act in the best interests of the Company.
+Never use the Company’s property or information for personal gain or personally take for yourself any opportunity that is discovered through your position with the Company.
 Avoid any investment, interest, association or activity that may cause others to doubt your fairness or integrity or your ability to perform your duties objectively.
-Examples include the following:

 (a) Employment/Outside Employment